krandslam/VE492_AI_hw/README.md

 2020 SU
 Instructor: Paul Weng

-Special thanks to Zhushunyi, who was TA for VE492.
+Special thanks to Zhu Shunyi, who was TA for VE492.